top of page

 Sydenham Chorea

-Sydenham's chorea is a rare neurological disorder caused by infection with a type of bacteria called group A b-hemolytic streptococcus (Ruiz, n.d.).
-Its main symptom is an alteration of movements (Ruiz, n.d.).
-According to Gonzáles et al. (2007), this disease was first described in 1416 and in detail by Thomas Sydenham in 1686.
+Sydenham's Chorea, a rare neurological disorder, originates from an infection caused by a bacterium known as Group A beta-hemolytic streptococcus (Ruiz, n.d.).
+Among its most notable symptoms is the alteration of movements, which significantly affects motor coordination (Ruiz, n.d.).
+According to Gonzáles et al. (2007), this disease was first recorded in the year 1416, although it was described in detail several centuries later, in 1686, by the English physician Thomas Sydenham.

 Definition and General Characteristics